Amazon drops additional $1 million-plus into Seattle City Council races, with ballots out this week

 “We are contributing to this election because we care deeply about the future of Seattle,” Amazon spokesman Aaron Toso said Tuesday in a statement.
 “We believe it is critical that our hometown has a city council that is focused on pragmatic solutions to our shared challenges in transportation, homelessness, climate change and public safety.”

-The Chamber has spent more than $868,000 in an attempt to revamp a council that in recent years has adopted a series of labor laws and business regulations, including a $15 minimum wage and workplace scheduling rules.
+The Chamber’s PAC has reported spending more than $868,000 while attempting to revamp a council that in recent years has adopted a series of labor laws and business regulations, including a $15 minimum wage and workplace scheduling rules, and that has been dealing with a homelessness crisis.

 To accomplish that, the group has been making independent expenditures to back general-election candidates in multiple open-seat races and to support candidates challenging incumbents Lisa Herbold and Kshama Sawant.